twagar11/ansible-labs/archive/2-ansible-fundamentals.md

   Unable to obtain global lock.non-zero return code
 ```

-3. Here, we can see that the [fenago] user account does not
+3. Here, we can see that the [ubuntu] user account does not
     have the privileges required to successfully run the [pvs]
     command.
 However, we can fix this by adding the [\--become]
     command-line argument, which tells Ansible to become [root] on